GreeniusGenius/m1-prism-launcher-hack-1.8.9/README.md

 This fork of the original repo, is only intended to be used with Minecraft 1.8.9.

 This repo contains a wrapper script to be used with [Prism Launcher](https://prismlauncher.org) that will configure any Prism Launcher instance to use the Apple Silicon native libraries from Tanmay's work.
-All you have to do is set the wrapper command and make sure you're using an M1-compatible JDK, and it should just work.
+All you have to do is set the wrapper command and make sure you're using an M1-compatible JRE, and it should just work.

 ## Setup and Usage